laksaneep/employee-management-website/README.md

 ### Employee Management Project
-This project is for practicing Full-stack with React and Java spingboot Develop By : Laksanee P.
+This project is for practicing Full-stack with React and Java spingboot<br/>
+Develop By : Laksanee P.